-Why do I think this?
-For a year and a half, I worked inside the belly of the beast.
-I was a relationship manager for Wachovia (acquired by Wells Fargo in the middle of my time there) and I had a team of people that interfaced with me and helped my clients.
-I had insurance advisors, estate planners, bankers, a mortgage team and financial advisors.
+For a year and a half I worked inside the belly of the beast.
+I was a relationship manager for Wachovia wh0 was acquired by Wells Fargo in the middle of my time there.
+There was a team of people that interfaced with me and helped my clients.
+The team consisted of insurance advisors, estate planners, bankers, a mortgage team, and financial advisors.
 I have never been pushed with more sales goals, sales meetings, team building, cross selling and overall aggressive tactics to push product on people, ever.
-I decided the financial advice business was pretty sleazy, and went back to the mortgage world as soon as I woke up after 1.5 years.
+The financial advice business was pretty sleazy.
+After deciding it was not for me, I went back to the mortgage world as soon as I woke up after 1.5 years.

 And did you ever meet a financial advisor that met a stock they did not like?
-Even when the DOW was headed from 14,000 to down near 6,000?
-The bottom was always near every time you talked to one of those financial advisors, no matter what!
+Even when the DOW was headed down from 14,000 to near 6,000?
+The bottom was always near.
+Every time you talked to one of those financial advisors, no matter what, the bottom was at hand!
 It was always time to jump back into the stock market, no matter what.

-Upon obtaining a new client while at Wells Fargo, who was a dentist that wanted help with deferred compensation plans for a large dental practice, the financial advisor I was talking to exclaimed, “awesome, that is a big ticket!”
+I got a new client while at Wells Fargo, who was a dentist that wanted help with deferred compensation plans for a large dental practice.
+The financial advisor I was talking to exclaimed, “awesome, that is a big ticket!”
 I calmly explained that we had a lot of details to talk through, and that we should talk about the client’s needs before we counted our commissions.
-He then said, “Yeah, yeah, sure thing, but first, how many employees do they have, and how much money are we talking?”
+He then said, “Yeah, yeah, sure thing, but first, how many employees do they have.
+And how much money are we talking?”
 I said that we really needed to focus on the client’s financial goals and family needs, and we could worry about the dollars later.